smithkernel/Rust-Hack/README.md

 - Fov 1-120

 #### ESP

 - Box
 - Skilton
 - Line
 - 2D / 3D
 - Wartax
 - Glow (Demo)
-#### Misc
-- Turn On/Off any ESP you don’t want to be displayed at the time
-- See all traps ESP
-- Locate loot rooms with ESP
-- Locate and see all Supply Drops with ESP
-- Locate all loot containers with ESP
-- Added 3D bounding boxes (Body, Head, 3D are options now)
-- Added Deployable ESP.
-This shows storage boxes, Tool Cupboard, Repair benches, Large wooden boxes, Small box, Coffin and more
-- Deployable ESP color settings are in ESP -> Colours -> Misc, default is yellow

 ---